 The TRM utilizes a heavy media, float/sink style preparation plant to separate marketable coal from refuse.
-The plant has a design feed capacity of 1,800 tons per hour (TPH).
+The plant has a design feed capacity of 1.800 tons per hour (TPH).
 The plant is divided into two independent 900 TPH circuits that can individually be idled to allow repairs to be made on one circuit while the other remains in operation.
-Once in the plant, the run of mine (ROM) material passes over vibratory screens to be separated by size.
-Approximately 80% of all of the ROM material reports to the heavy media circuit as coarse material.
-Through the introduction of magnetite, a ferromagnetic naturally occurring mineral, the gravity of the floation solution within the heavy media vessel where coal is floated in the solution and heavier rock material conveyed out for disposal.
+Once in the plant, the ROM material passes over vibratory screens to be separated by size.
+Approximately 80% of the ROM material reports to the heavy media circuit as coarse material.
+Through the introduction of magnetite, a ferromagnetic naturally occurring mineral, the gravity of the flotation solution within the heavy media circuit is manipulated to precisely control the float/sink point.
+The ROM material is introduced to the heavy media vessel where coal is floated in the solution and heavier rock material conveyed out for disposal.
 The clean coal, or product, produced by the heavy media vessel is rinsed, dried, and collected by the clean coal conveyor to be shipped.
 The rock, or coarse refuse, produced is also rinsed and sent to the refuse disposal area.